DCS-training/WebScrapingROctober2023/README.md

-# WebScrapingROctober2023
+# Web Scraping with R (October2023)
-Web Scraping with R (October 2023)
+A 2-day workshop on how to scrape web forums with R